Use coupon "FLASH15" to avail 15% off on all fabrics and products. Valid till 31st Jan

 On a larger scale, since India has a lot of infrastructures dedicated towards sustainable production, there are many options to help brands create more sustainable collections made in India.

 At Green Tailor, we are proud to be part of this tradition.
-We are specialized in producing sustainable and eco-friendly fabrics proudly made in India , including organic cotton, linen, silk, and artisanal fabrics.
+We are specialized in producing sustainable and eco-friendly fabrics proudly made in India , including organic cotton fabric, linen fabric, silk fabric, and artisanal fabrics.

 Our commitment to quality and sustainability ensures that every product you choose supports ethical practices and preserves the rich heritage of Indian textiles.